PhrozenIO/PowerRemoteDesktop/README.md

 * `TransportMode`: (Raw or Base64) Tell server how to send desktop image to remote viewer.
 Best method is Raw Bytes but I decided to keep the Base64 transport method as an alternative.
 * `TLSv1_3`: Define whether or not TLS v1.3 must be used for communication with Viewer.
 * `DisableVerbosity`: Disable verbosity (not recommended)
+* `ImageQuality`: JPEG Compression level from 0 to 100.
+0 = Lowest quality, 100 = Highest quality.

 If no certificate option is set, then a default X509 Certificate is generated and installed on local machine (Requires Administrative Privilege)